MiloVentimiglia/canvas/README.md

 ## Area Filling Algorithm:

- Markup : 1.
-Pick initial point in the canvas (represented below as "Ö").
+          1. Pick initial point in the canvas (represented below as "Ö").
           2. Check which neighboring nodes are blank and colored.
           3. IF AN BLANK NODE EXISTS:
                1. Move at random to one of the blank nodes.